 Welcome to the Lake Eppalock Fishing Guide.
 Lake Eppalock is located in country Victoria between the popular townships of Bendigo and Heathcote.
 Along the Goldfields region, roughly a 1-hour and 50-minute drive from Melbourne.
 The lake was constructed in the 19060s and acts as a spillway for the surrounding lakes Campaspe and Coliban.
 The lake is used for local drinking water but is perfect for water-based activities like boating, swimming, water skiing and fishing.
-This is a great destination for the family with surrounding caravan parks, active birdlife, BBQS, and picnic grounds.
+This is an excellent destination for the family with surrounding caravan parks, active birdlife, BBQS, and picnic grounds.
 Plus, there are multiple boat ramps to launch a boat, jet skis, or a kayak.
-Thanks to recent stocking by the VFA, this has become an excellent native fishery for yellowbelly and cod and is still home to a healthy population of redfin, trout, and carp, with excellent fishing all year round.
+Thanks to recent stocking by the VFA, this has become an excellent native fishery for yellowbelly and cod and is still home to a healthy population of redfin, trout, and carp, with exceptional fishing all year round.

 BECOME A FISHINGMAD MEMBER AND UNLOCK ACCESS TO